 Another big push for us was online blended learning for all […] We were looking to support the growth of our international student body and directly support, University of Manchester worldwide as it grew […] So looking to provide frictionless digital access to personal copies of textbooks 24/7 from anywhere.

-A further key driving force behind the University of Manchester’s partnership with Kortext was to enhance student learning experience through monitoring and assessing engagement.
-Our analytics dashboards provide real-time data that shows how students engage with their key resources, learn and progress.
-These data sets can help universities make informed decisions on curriculum review and highlight students who may need support, leading to improved retention and progression rates.
+A further key driving force behind the University of Manchester’s partnership with Kortext was to enhance the student learning experience through monitoring and assessing engagement.
+Our analytics dashboards provide real-time data that shows how students engage with their key resources, how they learn and insights into their progression.
+These data sets can help universities make informed decisions on curriculum review whilst highlighting students who may need support, leading to improved retention and progression rates.

 The University of Manchester positioned the library as the centre of expertise in negotiating and coordinating the purchase of eTextbooks to increase value for money and organise spending across faculties, leading to higher economies of scale for the institution.
 They focused on prioritising access to core essential reading, and provision for distance learning courses and large undergraduate cohort courses.